Pediatric Audiologist Jobs in USA with Visa Sponsorship

 Can I get O-1 visa sponsorship as a pediatric audiologist?

-O-1 sponsorship is possible if you have extraordinary achievements like published research in pediatric audiology, speaking engagements at major conferences, or recognition for innovative treatments.
+O-1 visa sponsorship is possible if you have extraordinary achievements like published research in pediatric audiology, speaking engagements at major conferences, or recognition for innovative treatments.
 Most pediatric audiologists pursue H-1B sponsorship, as O-1 requires demonstrating national or international acclaim in the field.

 Do I need U.S. clinical experience before visa sponsorship?